Domain name registrar

-A domain name registrar is a company that manages the reservation of Internet domain names.
+A domain name registrar is a company, person, or office that manages the reservation of Internet domain names.

 A domain name registrar must be accredited by a generic top-level domain (gTLD) registry or a country code top-level domain (ccTLD) registry.
 A registrar operates in accordance with the guidelines of the designated domain name registries.
+As of March 2024, there are 2,800 domain name registrars accredited by ICANN.